Incoterms 2020, Shipping, and Trade Terms defined // What Does EXW, FOB, DDP, DPU, FCA, CIP Mean?

 CIP – Carriage and Insurance paid to

 It is the same as CPT, except the seller must obtain insurance for the goods during transit.
 CIP also covers all modes of transportation, while CIF specifically covers sea freight.
-We should note that CIP and CIF are the only ways risk and insurance differ.
+We should note that CIP and CIF are the only ways in which risk and insurance differ.
 Once the goods are unloaded at the export port, the seller assumes the insurance cost but not the risk until the goods are unloaded at the import port.

 DPU – Delivery Place Unloaded